rayutt/internet-tech/readme.md

-To start
+To start.
-open the api folder
+Open the api folder.
-Run the following command python main.py
+Run the following command python main.py.